 The quadrants may also be abbreviated by letters, such as “UR” for “upper right”.
 Specifically, all 3rd molars are the same number (#8), but the 3rd molar in the upper right side would have the symbol, "┘", with the number like: 8┘.
 While the one on the upper left side would have this symbol the other way, like this: └8.
 Lower right 3rd molar: 8┐ Lower left 3rd molar: ┌8 Remember that the designations "left" and "right" on the chart correspond to the patient's left and right.

 PEG LATERALS: Peg laterals are microdontia (underdeveloped teeth) that affect the adult lateral incisors.
-Sometimes, the permanent adult lateral incisor teeth do not develop at all, leaving only the baby teeth in their place.
-Although some people refer to these teeth as peg laterals, they are really over-retained baby teeth.
-A true peg lateral incisor is a term reserved for the underdeveloped adult permanent tooth that grows out after the baby tooth has been lost.
+Sometimes, the permanent adult lateral incisor teeth do not develop at all, referred to as congenitally missing laterals.
+A true peg lateral incisor is a term reserved for the malformed adult permanent tooth that grows out after the baby tooth has been lost.
 The tooth resembles a small peg (a round, pointed and small piece of something) which is where the name came from.

 PERIODONTAL LIGAMENT: The periodontal ligament is a group of specialized connective tissue and nerve fibers in the mouth that attach the root of a tooth to the upper and lower jaw bone within which it sits.
 The periodontal ligament helps the tooth withstand the pressures of chewing, keeps the tooth in place in the jaw bone, supports the tooth, provides nourishment, sensation and helps the tooth break through the gums when growing in.
 Every healthy tooth has a periodontal ligament that is a protective “sock” around it.
 It’s called “periodontal” because “peri” means around and “odont” is a Greek word meaning “tooth”.
 So the periodontal ligament means having to do with the tissue surrounding a tooth.
 Ligaments are special tissue that connects bones, supports organs in place, etc. The white around the root of the tooth in this picture shows the periodontal ligament: